billbai0102/JobSeekr/README.md

 # JobSeeker
  A program that I created with a team at Hack The North 2019

-The python script to web scrape and apply Azure Text Analytics is Seperate from the Unity Folder (still included)

 ## Techniqual Details

 ### Unity assets used